 1. Build Shared Purpose: The most effective leaders develop a compelling, shared organizational vision and ensure the vision is lived in the daily work of educators.
-Indicator 1.1 : Implement a Vision, Mission, and Goals Aligned to School Improvement Plans Choose an item.
+Indicator 1.1: Implement a Vision, Mission, and Goals Aligned to School Improvement Plans Choose an item.
 Rationale for Score Indicate what artifact(s) provided evidence of the rating for this practice and the rationale for the rating.
 2. Focus on Learning Indicator 2.1: Improve the Instructional Program Indicator 2.2: Support Teachers' Development of a Positive Classroom Climate Choose an item.
 Rationale for Score Indicate what artifact(s) provided evidence of the rating for this practice and the rationale for the rating.
-3. Manage Organizational Systems Indicator 3.1: Manage the Organizational Structure Indicator 3.2: Lead and Develop Personnel Indicator 3.3: Manage Resources Choose an item.
-Rationale for Score Indicate what artifact(s) provided evidence of the rating for this practice and the rationale for the rating.
+3. Manage Organizational Systems Indicator 3.1: Manage the Organizational Structure Indicator 3.2: Lead and Develop Personnel Indicator 3.3: Manage Resources Rationale for Score Indicate what artifact(s) provided evidence of the rating for this practice and the rationale for the rating.

+Collaborate with Community

+Indicator 4.1: Collaborate With Families and Stakeholders, and Respond to Diverse

+Community Needs

 Choose an item.

-Indicat ale for Score be what artifact(s) provided evidence of the rating for this practice and the rational erating. rship Practice 5: Lead with Integrity: Principals lead with integrity and model • nsibility through pursuit of professional learning tor 5.1: Demonstrate Personal and Professional Responsibility muica tor 3.1.
-Demonstrate Personal and Professional Responsibility Choose an item. ale for Score Indicat Indicat rale for Score te what artifact(s) provided evidence of the rating for this practice and the rationa Indicat rale for Score te what artifact(s) provided evidence of the rating for this practice and the rationa
+Rationale for Score

+Indicate what artifact(s) provided evidence of the rating for this practice and the rationale

+for the rating.

+5. Leadership Practice 5: Lead with Integrity: Principals lead with integrity and model

+responsibility through pursuit of professional learning

+Indicator 5.1: Demonstrate Personal and Professional Responsibility

+Channe an itam

+Choose an item.

+Rationale for Score

+Indicate what artifact(s) provided evidence of the rating for this practice and the rationale

+for the rating.

+Dri ncipal's Comments (Optional)

+• • • Telpar's comments (optionary

+Sup perintendent's Comments (Optional)

+•